Algerian militants behead kidnapped French tourist

-In a video released by his captors on Wednesday, Gourdel, a 55-year-old from Nice, is seen kneeling with his arms tied behind his back before four masked militants who read out a statement in Arabic criticizing France's intervention.
+In a video released by his captors, Gourdel, a 55-year-old from Nice, is seen kneeling with his arms tied behind his back before four masked militants who read out a statement in Arabic criticising France's intervention.

 They then pushed him on his side and held him down.
 The video does not show the beheading, but a militant later holds the head up to the camera.